idahogurl/vs-code-prettier-eslint/README.md

    - If you saw _Error: Cannot find module '@typescript-eslint/parser'_, view the [TypeScript project](https://github.com/idahogurl/vs-code-prettier-eslint/tree/master/examples/typescript) for a working example.
    - Make sure you have the required packages installed locally (global installations don't work sometimes)

+**Notes**:
-**Note**: Most issues are caused by using an unsupported ESLint version or an invalid ESLint configuration.
+- Most issues are caused by using an unsupported ESLint version or an invalid ESLint configuration.

-Running your files through the [Prettier ESLint CLI](https://github.com/prettier/prettier-eslint-cli) first is a good way to determine if it's the extension, the `prettier-eslint` package, or your configuration.

   You can run `npx eslint --print-config .eslintrc.js` to check your ESLint configuration.
 This prints out the configuration being used after it applies plugins & extended configurations.

+- Running your files through the [Prettier ESLint CLI](https://github.com/prettier/prettier-eslint-cli) first is a good way to determine if it's the extension, the `prettier-eslint` package, or your configuration.

-**Note**: There are known performance issues with quad-core or slower processors.
-The slowness comes from the 'prettier-eslint' package the extension uses.
+- There are known performance issues with quad-core or slower processors.
+The slowness comes from the `prettier-eslint` package the extension uses.

 ## Support for Earlier Versions